woogles-io/liwords/services/tourneypdf/README.md

 Manual for now

+#### If we change any dependencies
-1) docker build -t my-custom-lambda-build-image .
+1) docker build -t pycairo-layer .
+2) docker run --rm -v $(pwd)/output:/output pycairo-layer
+3) upload the layer with AWS console (to AWS Lambda Layers)
+4) Update the template.yaml with the new layer ARN

+#### Regular deploy:
-2) sam build -t template.yaml --use-container --build-image TourneyPDFFunction=my-custom-lambda-build-image
+5) sam build -t template.yaml --use-container --build-image TourneyPDFFunction=pycairo-layer
-3) AWS_PROFILE=prod sam deploy --guided  (use all defaults)
+6) AWS_PROFILE=prod sam deploy --guided  (use all defaults)